rhuard/dictl/README.md

 # ldict
  curly-couscous

-dict-less but dictl is already taken so its less dict Simple program to pipe the result from a dict command into less
+ldict - less-dict.
+Was supposed to be dict-less but dictl is already taken

+ldict is a simple program to pipe the result from a dict command into less

 ## dependencies:
 * less